The Yellowknife Food Bank, which collects and distributes food twice a month to the needy in the downtown core, is closing its doors.

 McClean said the food bank has learned the hard way in recent years that to make a difference, it is important it be easily accessed by a wide variety of people at a central location.

-In 2014, the food bank was forced out of the basement of Overlander Sports where it had been located for more than a decade prior.
+In 2014, the food bank had to leave the basement of Overlander Sports where it had been located for more than a decade prior.

 The only space that could be found with a place for storage and distribution was in a garage at 6 Coronation Drive in Kam Lake.